 create an article on the given topic

-expand the content based on a specific prompt
+expand the content for a specific prompt

 add an answer to a frequently asked question